CompuTec/processforce-docs/current/user-guide/item-details/overview.md

 Country of Origin is the country of manufacture, production, or growth where the product comes from and is used extensively to support Country of Origin labeling (COOL), traceability, and specific ingredients in a Customers' recipe.

-Click here <!-- TODO: Add Link --> to find out more.
+Click [here](/docs/processforce/user-guide/item-details/country-of-origin)to find out more.

 ![Origins](./media/overview/item-details-origins.webp)